merefield/discourse-autobot/README.md

-# Autobot plugin for Discourse
+# autopost plugin for Discourse

 ### Features: